Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/3. The Metasploit framework (MSF)/Information Gathering & Enumeration.md

 ### FTP Enumeration

 Use: file sharing between server and clients, transferring files to directory or web server.
-FTP access is via username and password
+FTP access is via username and password.
+We can use multiple auxiliary modules to enumerate information as well as brute-force attacks on targets running an FTP server.
+Improper configurated FTP server can allow anonymous logon.

+Commands
+- service postgresql start
+- start up msfconsole
+- check if target system has ftp server running
+	- create workspace, command: workspace -a ftp_enum
+	- search portscan -> use aux/scan/portscan/tcp
+	- when you have to many search results use, command: search type: auxiliary name: ftp
+	- use aux/scanner/ftp/ftp_version
+	- search for ftp server software to check for vulnerabilities, command search: ProFTPD